azcoigreach/nagatha-assistant/docs/MCP_GUIDE.md

 ### Performance
 - Use appropriate timeouts for different tool types
-- Implement caching for frequently used data
+- Leverage the on-demand connection model for efficiency
 - Monitor server resource usage
-- Consider connection pooling for HTTP servers
+- Consider caching for frequently used data

 ### Reliability
 - Implement health checks for critical servers
-- Use automatic reconnection for transient failures
+- Use the on-demand connection model for automatic error recovery
 - Provide meaningful error messages
 - Log all tool calls for debugging